ethereum/ethereum-org/views/content/greeter.md

 If you don't have Solc installed, you can simply use the online compiler.
 Copy the source code above to the [online solidity compiler](https://remix.ethereum.org) and it should automatically compile your code.
 You can safely ignore any yellow warning boxes on the right plane.

 To access the compiled code, ensure that the dropdown menu on the right pane has `greeter` selected.
 Then click on the **Details** button directly to the right of the dropdown.
-In the popup, scroll down and copy all the code in the **WEB3DEPLOY** box.
+In the popup, scroll down and copy all the code in the **WEB3DEPLOY** textbox.

 Create a temporary text file on your computer and paste that code.
 Make sure to change the first line to look like the following: